marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_1.md

 <B><I>NOTE:</B> The call to <B>ChangeToolbarState</B> is a base class method from the <B>[XamFormsSupport](https://github.com/marcusts/Com.MarcusTS.ResponsiveTasks.XamFormsSupport)
     )</B> library, which we import here.</I>

-Notice also that all calls are quite generic, mentioning only an interface and class for a specific view.
+The case statement simply sks about the crrent view model interface.
+All calls are quite generic, mentioning only an interface and class for a specific view.
 No other decisions are made; this is your entire involvement for a simple UI.

 ### VIEW
 The AppStateManager sets the view model based on the "current app state", which is arrived at by respoding to the user's decisions.